-From the Main Screen press the Menu soft key to access the following options.
+From the Main Screen, press the Menu soft key to access the following options.
+They are shown only when a MIDlet has been downloaded.

-Info\: displays information about the selected MIDlet, such as the file size, application version, vendor, and the location of the jad file, which is the MIDlet description file.
+Info: displays information about the selected MIDlet, such as the file size, application version, vendor, and the location of the jad file, which is the MIDlet description file.

-Remove\: removes the selected MIDlet.
+Remove: removes the selected MIDlet.
 When the confirmation message appears, press the Remove soft key.
 To cancel your selection, press the Cancel soft key.

-Update\: accesses the server and updates the selected MIDlet.
+Update: accesses the server and updates the selected MIDlet.